 Its people are proud, shy, yet friendly.
 When engaged, will reward you with a prompt smile opening the door for a journey of adventure and discovery of places that only locals would know to share with You!
 This is a mainly Catholic country where religion coexists with animism, modern with the ancient and where many cultures intermingle.
 Animist beliefs and practices provide the background for the creation of legends and myths orally passed on from generation to generation, giving this country a unique cultural heritage.

-The country is fast developing and becoming an attractive place for many Investors, and increasingly an Eco Tourism destination for visitors to experience it's still pristine environment.
+The country is fast developing and becoming an attractive place for many Investors, and increasingly a safe and friendly Eco Tourism destination for visitors to experience it's still genuine people and pristine environment.